 Cook Vegetables.
 Add the scallions, cabbage and sliced carrot.
 Cook for 4-5 minutes, stirring, to soften up the vegetables.
 You can cook longer to your preference.
 Add the edamame beans and cook for 1 minute.

 Add Stock and Soup Base.
 Add the chicken stock and cook for 2 minutes.
-Pour in the miso soup base and stir.
+Pour in the miso broth and stir.
 Bring to a boil, then reduce the heat to low and simmer for 2 minutes.
 Remove from heat.

 Cook the Ramen Noodles.
-Cook the noodles by boiling them for 2 minutes in a large pot over high heat, or until cooked through.
+Cook the dried ramen noodles by boiling them for 2 minutes in a large pot over high heat, or until cooked through.
+You can use fresh ramen noodles.

 Make the Miso Ramen Soup Bowls.
 Distribute the ramen noodles to 2 large bowls along with the cooked pulled pork.
 Pour the hot miso ramen soup broth with vegetables over the noodles and top with jammy eggs.

 Garnish.
-Garnish with sesame seeds, chili flakes and scallions and serve hot.
+Garnish with sesame seeds, chili flakes and scallions or green onions and serve hot.

 Boom!
 Done!
 Miso ramen is ready to serve.
 What do you think?
 Looks outstanding, doesn't it?
 Especially with a perfectly jammy egg.
 I can't get enough of those.
 I love this recipe.